Your money-making expert. Financial journalist, TV and radio personality.

-You’ll load your vehicle with your packages and have a route set out on your GPS.
+You’ll load your vehicle with your packages and use delivery route planning software to set your route.
 This takes you in the most logical order to each delivery stop, to save as much time and fuel as possible.
 At each delivery stop, you’ll need to deliver the package or leave it in the specified place, then record the delivery as successful before moving to the next one.

 You might need to return to the depot to pick up more parcels during the day, depending on the size of your vehicle and the number or size of packages you’ve got to deliver.

 If you don’t have a driving licence, you can still deliver!
 Jobs with takeaway food outlets in your area or Deliveroo, for example, can be done on a bicycle (if you’re a fast rider!).
 It’s great way to keep fit while earning cash, too!

 You may also find local delivery services popping up in your local area that you can do on foot.
 For example, local papers may need you to deliver to people’s doors because fewer readers are going to the shop to get their daily paper.